Hello and welcome to Momentum Counselling.

 What happens in the introductory session?

-This is a 30-minute free-of-charge session which allows us the opportunity to meet and for you to outline your issues.
+This is a 20-minute free-of-charge meeting which allows you to outline your issues and to see if we are the right fit.
+This is not a counselling session.
 I will run through the various practicalities of having therapy e.g. payment, how to contact me, missed appointments etc. I can also answer any questions you have about treatment.
 If we both decide that proceeding with me in counselling is appropriate, then we can book mutually agreeable follow-up sessions, usually held on a weekly basis at the same time.
 If you’re not sure, then you are free to take your time to think about your options.
 You are under no obligation to continue.

 What can I expect from therapy?